Infrastructure

 The Supervisor of Town Infrastructure is responsible for the daily operation, maintenance, and landscaping of all town owned and maintained properties.
 Some of these properties include, but are not limited to the former DOT Lot on Rt.
 1, Jones Pond Recreation Area, town office, fire department buildings, and park facilities.

-For any Plumbing inquires, please call our interim LPI Millard Billings at (207) 812-2383.
+For any Plumbing inquires, please call our LPI Millard Billings at (207) 812-2383.

 Looking for a septic system permit?
 Here is the link for the Maine Septic System Search.